Media Composer

-Avid Media Composer is a film and video editing software application or non-linear editing system (NLE) developed by Avid Technology.
-Initially released in 1989 on Macintosh II as an offline editing system, the application has since evolved to allow for both offline and online editing, including uncompressed standard definition (SD), high definition (HD), 2K and 4K editing and finishing.
-Since the 1990s, Media Composer has been the dominant non-linear editing system in the film and television industry, first on Macintosh and later on Windows.
-Avid NewsCutter, aimed at newsrooms, Avid Symphony, aimed at finishing, were all Avid products that were derived from Media Composer and share similar interfacing, as were Avid Xpress Pro (discontinued in 2008) and its predecessor Avid Xpress DV, which were aimed at the lower end of the market.
+Media Composer is a non-linear editing (NLE) software application developed by Avid Technology.
+First introduced in the late 1980s and widely adopted in the 1990s, it has become a prominent tool in the professional editing landscape, particularly in the film, television, and broadcast industries.
+Media Composer is used in a variety of production environments, including feature films, television shows, documentaries, and streaming service content.

-There are 4 versions of Avid Media Composer; Media Composer | First (a freeware version), Media Composer, Media Composer | Ultimate, and Media Composer | Enterprise.
-Media Composer can be used as standalone software, or to which the user can add specific external I/O devices, either from Avid or from specific third parties.
+Its interface, functionality, and workflow are designed to accommodate the complex requirements of professional editing, offering advanced tools for managing large volumes of footage and collaborative post-production work.
+Due to its widespread use in professional environments, it is often regarded as one of the industry standards for non-linear editing, particularly in Hollywood film production and broadcast television.
+The software's features and workflow are closely aligned with the needs of high-end post-production, and it continues to be a favored tool among professional editors.

 History

-According to Eric Peters, one of the company's founders, most prototypes of "the Avid" were built on Apollo workstations.
-At some point, Avid demoed one of their products at SIGGRAPH.
-Says Peters: "Some Apple people saw that demo at the show and said, 'Nice demo.
+Media Composer was first released in 1989 as Avid/1, an offline editing system designed for the Macintosh II.
+According to Eric Peters, one of the founders of Avid, most prototypes of 'The Avid' were originally built on Apollo workstations.
+At some point, Avid demonstrated one of their products at SIGGRAPH, a prominent conference on computer graphics and interactive techniques.Says Peters, "Some Apple people saw that demo at the show and said, 'Nice demo.
 Wrong platform!'
-It turned out they were evangelists for the then new Mac II (with *six* slots!).
+It turned out they were evangelists for the then new Macintosh II (with six slots).
 When we got back to our office (actually a converted machine shop) after the show, there was a pile of FedEx packages on our doorstep.
-They were from Apple, and they contained two of their prototype Mac II machines (so early they didn't even have cases, just open chassis).
+They were from Apple, and they contained two of their prototype Macintosh II machines (so early they didn't even have cases, just open chassis).
 Also there were four large multisync monitors.
 Each computer was loaded with full memory (probably 4 megs at the time), and a full complement of Apple software (pre-Claris).
 That afternoon, a consultant knocked on our door saying, 'Hi.
 I'm being paid by Apple to come here and port your applications from Apollo to Macintosh.'
 He worked for us for several weeks, and actually taught us how to program the Macs."
-At the time, Macs were not considered to be fast enough for video purposes.
-The Avid engineering team, however, managed to get 1,200 kBytes per second, which allowed them to do offline video on the Macs.
+At the time, Macs were not considered powerful enough for video editing.
+However, the Avid engineering team managed to achieve a data rate of 1,200 kilobytes per second, which enabled offline video editing on the Macintosh platform.